RomainConte/MyShop/my-shop-api/readme.md

 2. The API will be accessible at `http://localhost:3007`

 ## API Endpoints
+you can also see all the route in router/index.js
 - `/login` - go to login page
 - `/register` - go to register page
 - `/admin` - go to admin page